-Secondary Education with Grades 6-12 Licensure in Biology, Business, Chemistry, Economics, English, Geography, Government, History, Mathematics, or Physics
+Secondary Education with Grades 6-12 Licensure in Biology, Business, English, History, or Mathematics

 SLO 5: Graduates will be able to integrate Secondary Ed.
 6-12 methodologies and content into teaching.

 Required Courses.
 The Master of Arts in Teaching Secondary Education with Grades 6-12 Licensure consists of the following courses: